 Waterworks Operator Licenses are issued by the Board for Waterworks and Wastewater Works Operators, which is part of the Virginia Department of Professional and Occupational Regulation (DPOR).
 That Board’s regulations prescribe the licensure program and requirements.
 The Health Department is not involved with issuing licenses or giving examinations.
 Contact the Board at:

 9960 Mayland Drive

 Richmond, Virginia 23233-1463

-To get a Virginia Waterworks Operator License, you must demonstrate that you have gained a specified amount of actual experience working at a public water supply system and that you can pass a multiple-choice open-book examination.
+To get a Virginia Waterworks Operator License, you must demonstrate that you have gained a specified amount of actual experience working at a public water supply system and that you can pass a multiple-choice closed-book examination.
 The actual amount of experience you will need depends on your educational background and the amount of specialized waterworks operator training you have.
 You must meet the experience requirements for your level of education before you can take the examination.
 The exam is designed to determine if you have the required knowledge to perform the operation, maintenance and supervision tasks typical of an operator.

 For information about the examination or licensure please review the DPOR website: https://law.lis.virginia.gov/admincode/title18/agency160/chapter30/.